 Choosing a Pipe Storage Rack: Vertical Vs. Cantilever Design

-Pipe storage racks (or pipe racks) aren’t complicated — but the right storage option can help you utilize space more effectively while protecting materials and improving access.
+Pipe storage racks (or pipe racks) are structures designed to hold long materials.
+Storage systems can accomplish this task in a few ways, however, and the right option will help you optimize storage space while protecting materials and improving access.

-But to outfit your facility, you’ll need to dig a bit deeper into the key advantages of each design.
-Here’s everything you need to know (and if you’d rather discuss your facility’s unique requirements with an expert, call 1.800.247.9500 to speak with a member of our team).
+To outfit your facility, you’ll need to dig a bit deeper into the key advantages of each design.
+Here’s everything you need to know (and if you’d rather discuss your facility’s unique requirements with an expert, call 1.800.BHS.9500 to speak with a member of our team).

 Vertical & Cantilever Pipe Storage Racks: Key Differences

 First, a few quick definitions.
-Vertical pipe racks store product in a relatively small upright space.
-Cantilever racking uses horizontal arms extending from a central column.
+Vertical bar racks store product in a relatively small upright space.
+Cantilever racking, or horizontal bar racks, use horizontal arms extending from a central column.

-BHS produces both Vertical Material Racks and Cantilever Rack systems; both types of pipe racks can be configured to handle virtually any material at volume.
-Both have a standard total capacity of 3,000 pounds (custom solutions are available for specialty applications).
+BHS produces both Vertical Material Racks and Cantilever Rack systems with adjustable cantilever arms; both types of pipe racks can be configured to handle virtually any material, from steel bars to PVC pipe, at volume.
+Both have a standard storage capacity of 3,000 pounds (custom solutions are available for specialty applications).

 Vertical Pipe Racks: Pros and Cons

-Vertical pipe racks are limited in their ability to store longer products.
+Even with a high load capacity, vertical bar and pipe racks are limited in their ability to store long goods past a certain size.
 Extremely long pipes may exceed the system’s capabilities, in which case a cantilever system makes more sense.
 However, weight is less of a concern.

 Cantilever Pipe Racks: Pros and Cons

-- Configurability: While cantilever racks have a larger footprint than vertical racks, they’re endlessly configurable and an excellent option for storing a variety of pipes.
-BHS Cantilever Racks feature five sets of cantilever shelf arms, each of which is adjustable within 2-inch (50-millimeter) increments.
+• Configurability: While structural cantilever racks have a larger footprint than vertical racks, they’re endlessly configurable and an excellent option for storing a variety of pipes.
+BHS Cantilever Racks feature five sets of cantilever shelf arms, and you can adjust these arms levels within 2-inch (50-millimeter) increments.

-- Forklift Access: Full racks shouldn’t be moved by lift trucks — but bundles of materials can.
-Since the rack arms extend 90 degrees outward, they’re compatible with material handling equipment.
+• Forklift Access: Full racks shouldn’t be moved by lift trucks — but bundles of materials can.
+Since the rack arms extend 90 degrees outward, acting as a bar cradle, they’re compatible with material handling equipment.

 Cantilever racks require careful load distribution, particularly if you’re storing heavier materials (such as cast iron).
 Even so, they can be customized to store virtually any materials safely.